 The number of returning veterans with major wounds is likely to be very large, and federal agencies will have to be creative, probably to an unprecedented degree, in coming up with the reasonable accommodations that will be needed.
 Is there the will in federal agencies to hire them?

 Bullying in the workplace is a form of workplace violence and can include “cyber-bullying,” a new form of violence as current as today’s headlines.
-Bullying takes a toll on an individual and has an impact in the workplace as well.

 The federal bureaucracy can be efficient.
 The author cites an example of an office improving its statistics, at the expense of its customers, by learning how to work the system to improve its performance metrics.